Electrical Safety 101: A Decade of Tips Every Home-owner Should Follow

-Tip 1: Check Your electrical cables regularly
+Tip 1: Inspect Your electrical cables regularly

-Tip 2: Keep Electrical devices out of water.
+Tip 2: Keep electrical devices out of water.

-Electricity and water can be an extremely dangerous mix.
-Keep electrical devices away from water sources such as bathtubs, sinks and pools.
-If you have to use electrical devices near water, ensure that they are specifically designed for such use and adhere to the manufacturer’s safety guidelines.
+Water and electricity are an extremely dangerous mix.
+Keep electrical devices away from water sources like bathtubs, sinks, and even pools.
+If you are required to use electrical devices close to water, be sure they’re designed specifically to be used in this manner, and follow the manufacturer’s safety guidelines.

 Tip 3: Don’t Overload Outlets